Navigating the Negative Side: A Deep Dive into Negative Numbers on the Number Line

 Working with negative numbers requires understanding how they interact with the basic arithmetic operations: addition, subtraction, multiplication, and division.

 - Addition: Adding a negative number is the same as subtracting its positive counterpart.
-For example, 5 + (-3) = 5 - 3 = 2.
+Here's one way to look at it: 5 + (-3) = 5 - 3 = 2.

 - Subtraction: Subtracting a negative number is the same as adding its positive counterpart.
-For example, 5 - (-3) = 5 + 3 = 8.
+As an example, 5 - (-3) = 5 + 3 = 8.
 Think of it as removing a debt; it's like adding to your wealth.

 - Multiplication: Multiplying two numbers with the same sign (both positive or both negative) results in a positive product.
 Multiplying two numbers with opposite signs results in a negative product.